A Woman with a Plan

-I want to start with saying that various seasons come to each of us.
+I want to start by saying that various seasons come to each of us.
 If you are distraught over a seeming loss of control of your circumstances, step back and consider.
 Creating a plan may not be what you need; rather, you may just need to wait for the season to pass.
 Things will go back to normal, or as close to it as possible.
 Starting in the middle of a temporary storm to rework what was working before the storm will only create an even greater sense of distress in you.
 Wait.
 Breathe.
 Evaluate.
 Pray.

 But if chaos still reigns just in your daily life, evaluate what you have on your schedule.
 Is it too full?
 Is there not enough exercise for the kids?
 Are you making relationships the priority over activities or vice versa?
 Don’t be afraid to cut back on your schedule.